Truth About Mold

 This new report merely includes the key words "mold" and "mycotoxins" a couple times, but it contains no discussion of the health effects.
 They chose to exclude thousands of scientific research papers on this topic and are clearly out of touch with the scientific community's view of these issues.

-To learn more about these inadequate papers by the National Academies, see our discussion of Naysayer papers.
+To learn more about these inadequate papers by the National Academies, see our discussion of Naysayers and get copies of the Naysayer papers.

 DO NOT use bleach, biocides or ozone on mold.